David Conner Bane Jr.

-David Conner Bane Jr. (born 1940) is an American prelate who served as the eighth Bishop of Southern Virginia, serving from 1991 to 1998.
+David Conner Bane Jr. (born 1940) is an American prelate who served as the ninth Bishop of Southern Virginia, serving from 1998 to 2006.

 Early life and education

 Bane was born in Morgantown, West Virginia in 1940.
 He studied at Bethany College, graduating with a bachelor's degree in economics and then at West Virginia University, from which he received a master's degree in business administration.
 After four years serving with the U.S. Air Force and dozen year career as a businessman, and separation from his wife in 1975 due to his alcoholism, he began attending church in Morgantown, West Virginia with her, and heard a call to the ministry and turned his life (and career) around.
 Bane studied at the Virginia Theological Seminary in Alexandria, Virginia and graduated in 1985.
 The same year he was ordained a deacon and priest.

 Ministry

 After ordination he became rector at St. John's Church in Wheeling, West Virginia (1985-1987), then accepted a call from St James' Church in Keene, New Hampshire (1987-1991).
 In 1991 he transferred to Dayton, Ohio and served as rector at Christ Church until accepting the offer from the Diocese of Southern Virginia.

 Bane was elected Coadjutor Bishop of Southern Virginia on April 9, 1997, during a diocesan special session on the seventh ballot.
 On September 6, 1997, by Bishop Herbert Thompson Jr. of Southern Ohio led the consecration service at the Hampton Convocation Center.
 He succeeded Rt.
 Rev. Frank Vest diocesan bishop on June 27, 1998.